-Kent Beauty, Hopley’s, Bristol and Dittany of Crete are valued for their flowers and we view them as mainly ornamental.
+Kent Beauty, Hopley’s, Bristol and Dittany of Crete are valued for their flowers and we view them as mainly ornamental and although the foliage is aromatic, it is not usually used in cooking.
 The best culinary ones are Italian, Turkish, Greek and Hot & Spicy.
 Of these, Greek and Italian bloom about mid-summer through fall and have the most flavor-filled leaves right before the flowers bloom.
 Although the flowers are edible too, it’s usually the leaves that are used for flavoring foods.
 They retain their flavor better in hot dishes if added toward the end of cooking.
 Heating too long may result in bitterness.

 To harvest: bunch stems together and hang in a cool and airy place to dry.
 Once dry, the flowers can be used in dried bouquet arrangements or potpourri.